 If you absolutely have to do your photo-session during the middle of the day, there are a few ways to make it work.
 First, do your best to stay out of areas with bright, direct sunlight.
 Instead, look for places with open shade to shoot in.
 Position the child to have open sky in front of them to properly illuminate their face.
 You can also use a fill flash or a portable reflector to fill in shadows that are a bit too dark.

-How to Make it Fun and Spontaneous
+How to Make Children's Photography Fun and Spontaneous

 Children have a short attention span and most of them will simply be unable to sit still for very long or follow complicated posing instructions.
 The environment of an indoor portrait studio can be intimidating for the child and ultimately a frustrating place for the photographer during a child photo-shoot.
 So a fun outdoor setting such as a park, beach, their own back-yard or a beautiful garden can instantly help put a child at ease.